davidjwatts/portuguese_fires/README.md

 The several variables have a lot of skew, so several transformations may be useful when performing the machine learning phase.
 A logarithmic transformation help reduce skew considerably for FFMC and area, while the square root brings ISI and considerably closer to normal.

-If we perform a logistic regression and random forest analysis to test whether the data with area 0 is distinguishable from the rest, we get poor ares under the ROC curves, only slightly above 50% on average.
+If we perform a logistic regression and random forest analysis to test whether the data with area=0 is distinguishable from the rest, we get poor areas under the ROC curves, only slightly above 50% on average.

 ##Machine Learning